Add album art to mp3 or m4a with ffmpeg

 Do you want your audio files to look as good as they sound?
 Adding a cover image

-files can significantly enhance your music library’s
+to your MP3 or M4A files can significantly enhance your music library’s

 visual appeal.
 With this nifty Bash function, set-cover, you can automate the

-process of embedding cover images into your audio files using ffmpeg
+process of embedding cover images into your audio files using ffmpeg.

 Copy the function definition and paste it into your terminal or add it to your

-file to make it available in every session.
+.bashrc or .bash_profile file to make it available in every session.

 # Set cover image to audio files# example: set-cover -i cover.png *.mp3function set-cover() { if [ -z "$1" ] || [ -z "$2" ]; then echo "Usage: set-cover cover.png|jpg *.mp3|*.m4a" return 1 fi